-- Too many developing eggs which lead to a risk of ovarian hyperstimulation syndrome.
+- Too many developing eggs lead to a risk of ovarian hyperstimulation syndrome.

-If your cycle is canceled, you need to discuss with your doctor how to promote a better response during future IVF cycles.
+If your cycle is canceled, you must discuss promoting a better response during future IVF cycles with your doctor.

 During this stage, you’ll be given pain medication.
-The doctor will retrieve the developed eggs after about 36 hours of the final injection and before the ovulation time.
+Finally, the doctor will retrieve the developed eggs after 36 hours of the final injection and before ovulation.

 The retrieval will be done using transvaginal ultrasound aspiration.
-Your doctor will place an ultrasound probe into the vagina to identify follicles.
-Then he or she will insert a thin needle into an ultrasound guide to go through the vagina to retrieve the eggs.
+First, your doctor will place an ultrasound probe into the vagina to identify follicles.
+Then they will insert a thin needle into an ultrasound guide to go through the vagina to retrieve the eggs.

 Sometimes, it is not possible to access the ovaries through transvaginal ultrasound.
 In this case, the doctor will use an abdominal ultrasound to guide the needle.

-Your doctor will remove the eggs from the follicles by a needle connected to a suction device.
-Many eggs can be removed through 20 minutes.
+- Your doctor will remove the eggs from the follicles with a needle connected to a suction device.

 The partner will provide a semen sample at the clinic through masturbation on the morning of egg retrieval.
-Then sperm will be separated from the semen in the laboratory.
+Then, they will separate sperm from the semen in the laboratory.

 Sometimes, other methods of sperm retrieval may be needed, like using a needle or surgical procedure to extract sperm from the testicle directly.

-Fertilization can be performed using two common techniques:
+Fertilization can be performed using two standard techniques:

 - Traditional insemination: In this method, healthy sperm and mature eggs will be mixed and incubated overnight.

-- Intracytoplasmic sperm injection (ICSI): In this method, a single healthy sperm will be injected directly into each mature egg.
+- Intracytoplasmic sperm injection (ICSI): A single healthy sperm will be injected directly into each mature egg.